nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

 The current version of this sample downloads two different versions of the firmware, namely 1.3.0 and 1.3.1.
 The sample then selects the version which is currently not installed.

-Requirements
-************

-The sample supports the following development kit, version 0.14.0 or higher:

-.. table-from-rows:: /includes/sample_board_rows.txt
-   :header: heading
-   :rows: nrf9160dk_nrf9160_ns

-.. include:: /includes/spm.txt

-On the nRF9160 DK, you must set the control signal from the nRF52840 board controller MCU (**P0.19**) to *high* to let the nRF9160 communicate with the external flash memory.
-To do so, enable the ``external_flash_pins_routing`` node in devicetree.
-See :ref:`zephyr:nrf9160dk_board_controller_firmware` for details on building the firmware for the nRF52840 board controller MCU.

 Configuration options
 *********************